Voices in My Head (Ashley Tisdale song): Composition and lyrical content

-"Voices in My Head" is an indie pop song written by Tisdale, Whitney Lauren Phillips and John Feldmann.
+"Voices in My Head" is an indie pop song written by Tisdale, Whitney Phillips and John Feldmann.
 On the track, Tisdale discusses her insecurities and vulnerabilities, related to the anxiety and depression she suffers from, and also describes how her lover provides the support she needs in order to keep her grounded.
 Tisdale had been silently fighting anxiety and depression for years, so working on the track and the rest of the album was therapeutic for her.
 When asked by Paper Magazine on November 9, 2018, what had inspired her to write the song and the rest of the album, Tisdale claimed:

 With "Voices in My Head" specifically the singer aims to capture all the negativity she had struggled with.
 The track's melody revolves into "over a simple, catchy guitar lick that morphs into a spare electro-infused beat".
 Tisdale soothingly harmonises over the groovy guitar riff and alternative pop beat that drives the chorus.
 Lyrically, the track explores the deep thoughts of anxiety and mental health.